jtoilliez/slr/README.md

 Sea Level Rise for Python

 ## Installation
-The best way to install the package is to pip install from GitHub.com
+The best way to install the package is to pip install from GitHub.com, or cloning the repo on your local machine.

 ## Quickstart (Jupyter)